fadiHB/201_Reading-Lab/class-01.md

 </body>
 </html>

 ***Note***
-Placing scripts at the bottom of the <body> element improves the display speed, because script interpretation slows down the display.
+Placing scripts at the bottom of the < body> element improves the display speed, because script interpretation slows down the display.

-3. ### External JavaScript
+### 3. External JavaScript

 Scripts can also be placed in external files: